Nursing boss had ‘no qualms’ employing ‘creme de la creme’ Letby, inquiry told

 A nursing boss has told a public inquiry she never had any evidence of wrongdoing by “creme de la creme” nurse Lucy Letby.

-The Thirlwall Inquiry into the events surrounding the crimes of Letby has heard that senior consultant Dr Stephen Brearey was “dithering” about reporting concerns because he was “influenced” by her line manager, Eirian Powell, saying she could not have done anything wrong.
+The Thirlwall Inquiry into the events surrounding the crimes of Letby has heard that senior consultant Dr John Gibbs was “dithering” about reporting concerns because he was “influenced” by her line manager, Eirian Powell, saying she could not have done anything wrong.

 On Thursday, the inquiry was told former neonatal ward manager Ms Powell said she had “no qualms” about employing Letby in January 2012 after she finished her training at the Countess of Chester Hospital.